 where, since by (b) the family has row-type, $x < y < z$.
 Taking $x = 1$, $y=2$ and $z=3$ we obtain $\left\{ 1pt\young(\oM1)\spy{0pt}{,\ts} \young(\oM2)\spy{0pt}{,\ts} \young(\oM3) 1pt \right\}$.
 None of the four other maximal row-type weights $(\phi^\-,\phi^\+)$ of shape $(2)$ and size $3$ seen in Example~\ref{ex:maximalSemistandardSignedTableauFamiliesMixedSign} are of a family all of whose members are $1$-greatest.
 Therefore (c) holds and so the tableau family above is strongly $3$-maximal, of strongly maximal signed weight $\bigl((3), (1,1,1)\bigr)$.
 It is clear that this choice of $x$, $y$ and $z$ defines the unique strongly $3$-maximal signed weight of shape $(2)$ and size $3$.

 \item[(2)] There is no strongly maximal semistandard signed tableau family with $\ell^\- = 2$ because by (a) each $(2)$-tableau element is \raisebox{0.5pt}{$\young(\oM\tM)$}\,, but, as observed above, by (b) the three $(2)$-tableaux in the family are distinct.
-In particular, while we saw in Example~\ref{ex:maximalSemistandardSignedTableauFamiliesMixedSign} that $\bigl\{ \young(\oM\tM) 1pt, 1pt\young(\oM\dM) 1pt, 1pt\young(\tM\dM) \bigr\}$ is a maximal semistandard signed tableau family of shape $(2)$ and size $3$ in the $3$-signed dominance order, it is \emph{not} strongly maximal in either the $2$-signed or $3$-signed dominance orders.
+In particular, while we saw in Example~\ref{ex:maximalSemistandardSignedTableauFamiliesMixedSign} that $\bigl\{ \young(\oM\tM) 1pt, 1pt\young(\oM\dM) 1pt, 1pt\young(\tM\dM) \bigr\}$ is a maximal semistandard signed tableau family of shape $(2)$ and size $3$ in the $3$-signed dominance order, it is \emph{not} strongly maximal in the $3$-signed dominance order.
 (If instead $R=1$ then $\bigl\{ 1pt\young(\oM\tM) 1pt \bigr\}$ is strongly $0$-maximal in the $2$-signed dominance order.)

 \end{itemize} \end{example}

 Note we do \emph{not} assume in Definition~\ref{defn:stronglyMaximalSignedWeight} that $\SM$ is maximal; instead, as we now show, this follows from the three hypotheses, as the reader may have guessed from the previous example.